Article

 1. Use multiple-choice buttons

-AI-driven bots learn to recognize and understand human language common patterns thanks to NLP technology.
+AI-driven bots learn to recognize and understand the common patterns of multiple languages, thanks to NLP technology.
 However, the problems happen when people alter their natural language in the heat of aspiration to help bots better understand them.
 And this is a total fiasco.

 The conversational interface designed to facilitate the interaction with customers leads to a conversation dead-end.
 Persuasive design techniques can help rectify this problem.
 For example, several options of answers, realized in the interface by multi-choice buttons, limit a user to a range of offered selections.